Sun Qian: Life

-Sun Qian was from Beihai Commandery.
-He was recommended by the famed scholar Zheng Xuan, a fellow Beihai man, to serve under Liu Bei as an Assistant Officer (從事) when Liu Bei succeeded Tao Qian as the Governor (牧) of Xu Province in 194, an act said to have further added to Zheng Xuan's considerable reputation.
+Sun Qian was born in Beihai Commandery, which is in present-day Shouguang, Shandong.
+He was recommended by the famed scholar Zheng Xuan, a fellow Beihai man, to serve under Liu Bei as an Assistant Officer (從事).
+When Liu Bei succeeded Tao Qian as the Governor (牧) of Xu Province in 194, an act said to have further added to Zheng Xuan's considerable reputation.
 He remained as a subordinate of Liu Bei from then on.

-In 199, when Liu Bei reestablished himself in Xu and broke free of Cao Cao's control, he sent Sun Qian to Cao Cao's major rival to the north Yuan Shao to seek support..
-Events would not go Liu Bei, or Yuan Shao's way during the resulting camapign and in 201 Liu Bei had to abandon his position in Runan as Cao Cao arrived after defeating Yuan Shao.
-Liu Bei sent Sun Qian and Mi Zhu to the ruler of Jing Liu Biao to successfully arrange refuge.
-Yuan Shao died 202 but leave a disputed succession that saw his sons turn on each other, Liu Biao wrote to Yuan Shao's third son and successor, Yuan Shang, and mentioned the rivalry between Yuan Shang and his eldest brother Yuan Tan.
-Liu Biao wrote: "Whenever I discussed this issue (the rivalry between you and your brother) with General Liu (Liu Bei) and Sun Gongyou, I feel very upset and heartbroken."
+In 199, when Liu Bei reestablished himself in Xu and extricate free of Cao Cao's control, he sent Sun Qian to Cao Cao's major rival to the north Yuan Shao to seek support.
+Events would not go Liu Bei, or Yuan Shao's way during the resulting campaign and in 201 Liu Bei had to abandon his position in Runan Commandery as Cao Cao arrived after defeating Yuan Shao.
+Liu Bei sent Sun Qian and Mi Zhu to the governor of Jing Province Liu Biao to successfully arrange refuge.

+Yuan Shao died in 202 but leave a disputed succession that saw his sons turn on each other, Liu Biao wrote to Yuan Shao's third son and successor, Yuan Shang, and mentioned the rivalry between Yuan Shang and his eldest brother Yuan Tan.
+Liu Biao wrote: "Whenever I discussed this issue (the rivalry between you and your brother) with General Liu (Liu Bei) and Sun Gongyou (aka Sun Qian), I feel very upset and heartbroken."
 Both Liu Bei and Liu Biao highly regarded Sun Qian.

 In 214, after Liu Bei had successfully seized control of Yi Province (covering present-day Sichuan and Chongqing) from its governor Liu Zhang and established his new base in Chengdu (Yi Province's capital), he promoted Sun Qian to General Who Upholds Loyalty (秉忠將軍).
 Liu Bei's treatment towards Sun Qian was equal to that of close aids Mi Zhu and Jian Yong but Sun Qian died not long after this promotion.